Web3-Foundation-Hackathons/hello-world-by-polkadot/README.md

 I have successfully completed, at minimum, 18 challenges!
-Here is my submission, as requested.
+Here is my submissions, as requested.

 Note: I attempted to maintain order as best as I could, though some challenge had hiccups along the way.
 So I would start, skip, and come back to them later once it was solvable.